ParthSavla2345/Diabetes-Detection/README.md

 - **Output**:
   "The person is diabetic"

-## Accuracy of the Model
-The model was trained and tested on the dataset, achieving high accuracy:
-- Training Accuracy: XX%
-- Testing Accuracy: XX%

 These results show that the model is capable of predicting diabetes with a reasonable level of accuracy.

 ## Conclusion
 This Diabetes Detection System provides a simple and effective way to predict whether an individual is at risk of diabetes.
 It uses machine learning techniques to make predictions based on various health indicators and provides an easy-to-use interface for users to input their data and receive immediate results.